MicrosoftDocs/azure-docs/articles/key-vault/security-baseline.md

 ### 8.1: Use centrally managed anti-malware software

->[!NOTE]
-> To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_queries/edit/1620).

-**Guidance**: N/A; benchmark is intended for compute resources.
+**Guidance**: Not applicable; this recommendation is intended for compute resources.
 Microsoft handles anti-malware for underlying platform.

 **Azure Security Center monitoring**: Not applicable

-**Responsibility**: N/A
+**Responsibility**: Not applicable

 ### 8.2: Pre-scan files to be uploaded to non-compute Azure resources

->[!NOTE]
-> To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_queries/edit/1621).

-**Guidance**: Microsoft Antimalware is enabled on the underlying host that supports Azure services (for example, Azure Key Vault), however it does not run on customer content.
+**Guidance**: Microsoft anti-malware is enabled on the underlying host that supports Azure services (for example, Azure Key Vault), however, it does not run on customer content.

 Pre-scan any content being uploaded or sent to non-compute Azure resources such as Azure Key Vault.
 Microsoft cannot access your data in these instances.

 Understand Microsoft Antimalware for Azure Cloud Services and Virtual Machines: